 Danner Tanicus at-a-Glance

 Danner has proven to me they make a boot that can be depended on, so when I received the new Danner Tanicus boot, I had high expectations.
-On first glance, the Tanicus appears to be another typical, desert tan, 8 inch field boot.
+On first glance, the Tanicus appears to be another typical, coyote, 8 inch field boot.
 However, upon closer inspection, I noticed the quality craftsmanship I was expecting from Danner.
 The boot is fairly light weight, weighing in at 39 oz (size 10.5).
 The upper is made from durable leather and 1000 Denier nylon fabric.
 The lower is the rubber Danner Tanicus outsole.
 The upper features reinforced double stitching throughout the entire boot.
 The toe and heel have a double layer of leather for added durability.
 The 1000 Denier upper construction aids in reducing the weight of the boot.
 It also provides additional flexibility for more dynamic movement.

 The top of the upper features a padded collar.
 This greatly aids in the comfort of the boot by removing the somewhat annoying “cutting” feeling associated with boots of lesser construction.
 The back of the ankle features a nylon strap to assist in donning the boot.
 The laces are fat and somewhat elastic.
 The eyelets are of metal construction; however they do not provide a locking feature.
 The boot tongue is also padded and extends a about an inch proud of the top of the boot.
 It features a flexible elastic pocket with the Danner logo stamped on top.
 This is a unique feature which I will go into later.